aws-samples/aws-batch-comp-infrastructure-sample/README.md

 "num_workers": 1}
 ```

 The leader base container infrastructure will pull the message off of the queue, find the problem in S3 and begin running it.
-For more information on the steps performed, please read the [Understanding the Solver Architecture...](extending-solver) section below.
+For more information on the steps performed, please read the &quot;Extending the Solver Base Container&quot; section below.

 ### Monitoring and Logging